flucoma/flucoma-docs/doc/LabelSet.rst

 :digest: A set of labels associated with identifiers.
 :species: data
 :sc-categories: FluidManipulation
-:sc-related: Classes/FluidDataSet, Classes/FluidKMeans
+:sc-related: Classes/Dictionary
-:see-also: DataSet, DataSetQuery
+:see-also: DataSet, DataSetQuery, KMeans
 :description: FluidLabelSet is a container associating identifiers with labels.